-Today, research technicians Dave Montgomery and Sara Damiano tow a small red, white and blue object across White Clay Creek.
+Today, staff scientists Dave Montgomery and Sara Damiano tow a small red, white and blue object across White Clay Creek.
 Though it looks like a simple child-sized boat, this instrument is no toy — but a sophisticated piece of equipment for measuring discharge.

 The Teledyne RD Instruments StreamPro ADCP, an acoustic Doppler current profiler, floats in the stream and is attached to a steel-cable pulley system that hangs like a clothesline several feet in the air above and across the stream.
 Slowly and steadily, the ADCP is towed from one side of the stream to the other.

 As it travels, it emits and measures Doppler sound waves that bounce off particles in the water and off the stream bottom to determine water velocity, depth and location across the channel to calculate discharge.

 Scientists enter other details about the channel width and the starting and ending position into the ADCP’s handheld computer system, and the boat communicates with the computer, revealing the data in real time.